fastify/fastify/docs/Routes.md

 <a name="promise-resolution"></a>
 ### Promise resolution

 If your handler is an `async` function or returns a promise, you should be aware of a special behaviour which is necessary to support the callback and promise control-flow.
 If the handler's promise is resolved with `undefined`, it will be ignored causing the request to hang and an *error* log to be emitted.
+Follow these rules and you are safe.

-1. If you want to use `async/await` or promises but respond a value with `reply.send`:
+1. If you want to use `async/await` **Don't** use `reply.send` and just return the value so that the `route` handler function is resolved with the value you want to respond.
-    - **Don't** `return` any value.
-    - **Don't** forget to call `reply.send`.
-2. If you want to use `async/await` or promises:
+2. If you want to use `reply.send` **Don't** use `async/await` and **Don't** return a promise otherwise the control-flow will get lost and the `route` handler function is resolved before you can call `reply.send`.
-    - **Don't** use `reply.send`.
-    - **Don't** return `undefined`.

-In this way, we can support both `callback-style` and `async-await`, with the minimum trade-off.
-In spite of so much freedom we highly recommend to go with only one style because error handling should be handled in a consistent way within your application.
+You can also combine different styles like `callback-style` and `async-await` but they will quickly hard to manage only do it if you know exactly what to do.
+Because of that and to practice error-handling in a consistent way we recommend to go with only one style within your application.

 **Notice**: Every async function returns a promise by itself.

+**Notice**: There is no difference between an async function and a function which returns a promise.

 <a name="route-prefixing"></a>
 ### Route Prefixing